Mushroom Nootropics: What are They and How Can They Help?

 Although chaga is lumped in with other medicinal mushrooms, it’s very different from most mushrooms in that it’s woody and herbal and cannot be eaten.
 However, it is safe to consume–it just needs to be dried and ground and brewed as tea or consumed in capsules as a workaround for its woody texture.

-The reason chaga is so different from other medicinal mushrooms is because it is technically a canker fungus, or a type of fungus that causes cankers in dying or infected trees.
+The reason chaga is so different from other medicinal mushrooms because it is technically a canker fungus, or a type of fungus that causes cankers in dying or infected trees.
 Still, chaga is among the most beneficial therapeutic fungi in the world, and it has been used for centuries for various anticancer, antitumor, anti-mutagenic, antiviral, antidiabetic, antioxidant, and analgesic applications.

 More recently, researchers have begun to investigate Chaga’s medicinal benefits more closely, and they’ve found that it may act as a acetylcholinesterase inhibitor, which can help to boost acetylcholine levels in the brain to improve learning and memory.